psychogun/psychogun.github.io/docs/freenas/Mylar3-in-a-FreeNAS-iocage-jail.md

 (..)
 BUILD_CMD = [getenv("MAKE", 'gmake'), "-C", UNRARSRC, "lib"]
 ```
-Save.
+Save, then build and install:
 ```bash
 (mylar) [root@Mylar3 /tmp/unrar-cffi-0.1.0a5]# python setup.py build
 (mylar) [root@Mylar3 /tmp/unrar-cffi-0.1.0a5]# python setup.py install
 ```

-To see if it has been installed, open `python`:
+To see if the package has been installed, open `python`:
 ```bash
 (mylar) [root@Mylar3 /tmp/unrar-cffi-0.1.0a5]# python
 Python 3.7.6 (default, Jan 30 2020, 01:17:40)